quasarp/gobot/README.md

 because it is written in GO it can be deployed just about anywhere with ease, unlike Github's janky which was hours of hair pulling for a non-ruby hacker.

 for those un-familiar with GO it is a compiled language like C but has speed of development like python.

+### This is a work in progress, not ready for production